 Download Your Guide toGiven the power of openings and closers, we designed two resources universally (using UDL principles) so that teachers could best remove possible barriers to opening and closing activities.
 As you will see, both have multiple ways in which students can engage with the activity at hand.
 Additionally, because the document starts with a focus on the goal of the activity, individual students who might need support in getting their thinking started have access to a variety of sentence starters.

 We see this document working in a few ways.
 First, the teacher could choose the purpose and the stem with the students selecting the format.
 This would have all students engaging with the same focus but feeling empowered to engage because of the choice in format.
 Another way this could be used is that the teacher could only dictate the purpose and students would then get to choose the sentence starter (or create their own) and the format.
 Last, and this might be something that a teacher could work their way through and to as the year progresses, but students could be in full control over their opener or closer–choosing the purpose, stem, and format that best suits them on that day given their progress in the learning and overall disposition.
-When we talk about creating expert learners, these documents really can help students on this journey.
-We hope you enjoy!
+When we talk about cultivating learner agency, these documents really can help students on this journey.

 This post was updated from it's original publishing date of June 2022